 I see Veillance as a fascinating piece of art; it allows the audience to create and play with the exhibit but, at the same time, I hope to open their eyes.
 Your information belongs to you and it has a value, by illustrating this I hope to empower the audience.”

-The exhibition runs 25th February to 12th March 2017 at White Box, Pontio, Bangor University.
+An exhibition featuring the work ran from 25th February to 12th March 2017 at White Box, Pontio, Bangor University.

-The full project team is Vian Bakir, Ronan Devlin, Ant Dickinson, Carwyn Edwards, Michael Flückiger, Gillian Jein, Andy McStay.
+The work was supported with funding from Arts Council Wales and the full project team is Vian Bakir, Ronan Devlin, Ant Dickinson, Carwyn Edwards, Michael Flückiger, Gillian Jein, Andy McStay.
 To comply with data protection laws, the artwork intercepts only publicly accessible information from unencrypted website.

 Keep up to date with the work on the Veillance twitter.